Roundup · Updated: August 2026

 Pricing

-Free · Basic about $49/user/mo · Professional about $79/user/mo · Organization about $119/user/mo (annual)
+Free forever tier · Basic $49/user/mo · Professional $79/user/mo · Organization $119/user/mo, minimum 3 users (annual billing)

 Best for